 Muscles worked: Triceps.

-How: Hold a dumbbell with your right hand and place your left knee and left hand on a bench.
-Start with your arm bent, bringing the dumbbell next to your chest so your upper arm is parallel to the floor, and straighten your arm behind you using your forearm.
+How: Hinge at the hips by sending your hips behind your heels with a flat back.
+Start with your arms bent, bringing the dumbbells next to your thighs so your upper arms are parallel to the floor.
+Straighten your arms behind you using your forearms.
 Return slowly to the start position and repeat.

 Why: Hands up if you’re guilty of neglecting your triceps?
 Yeah, we thought as much.
 They mightn’t be mirror muscles, but strong tris are essential for effective upper-body training, and your chest and shoulders in particular stand to benefit.
 This move targets the lateral head – the most visible of the three heads on your tricep – to build sleeve-filling muscle.